 - Applying for an I-601 waiver to absolve you of past false statements or criminal behavior

-- Applying for an I-212 waiver, permitting you to return to the United States after deportation
+- Applying for an I-212 waiver, which permits you to return to the United States after deportation

 - Applying for Asylum